 1. In the absence of the Committee Chair, perform the duties of the Committee Chair.

-The Executive Committee shall have as its purpose to act on behalf of the Board and to discuss and offer counsel on University operations as needed; and to provide the full Board its advice and counsel pertaining to Board governance matters, University vision and priorities and presidential goals and performance review.
+The Executive Committee shall have as its purpose to act on behalf of the Board; to discuss and offer counsel on University operations as needed; and to provide the full Board its advice and counsel pertaining to Board governance matters, University vision and priorities and presidential goals and performance review.

 The Executive Committee shall be comprised of the Board Chair, the Board Vice Chair, Board Secretary, the Board delegate to the State Universities Civil Service Merit Board, and a Member of the Board elected by the Board.
 If there is a vacancy in the membership of the Committee (for example, the Board delegate to the State Universities Civil Service Merit Board also serves as the Board Chair, the Board Vice Chair, or the Board Secretary), then the Board Chair shall appoint other members of the Board to fill the vacancy in order to maintain a membership of five on the Committee.
 The President shall be a nonvoting member of the Committee.
 The Board Chair shall preside during meetings of the Committee.

 D. Powers and Duties